 If a briefing is at 9, turn up at 5 to.
 If you aren’t going to dive, still turn up and say so, or tell someone else to pass on the message.
 Don’t make the guide waste time looking for you because you are late or simply don’t want to dive.

 Also don’t be late back to the boat.
 Again, the crew have to start looking for you and there is simply no need – there will be another dive.

 Don’t be afraid to ask

-Don’t expect the crew to know your food alergies
+Don’t expect the crew to know your food allergies

-A good liveaboard will capture food allergies and special needs before, but worth checking with the crew when you arrive.
-I don’t eat fish and once, although I had told the organisers, they hadn’t told the crew, but as I mentioned it before we set sail they were able to ensure they could feed me.
+A good liveaboard will capture food allergies and special needs before, but it’s worth checking with the crew when you arrive.
+I don’t eat fish – once, although I had told the organisers, they hadn’t told the crew.
+However, as I mentioned it before we set sail they were able to ensure they could feed me.

 Most liveaboards have buffet type meals and there is more than enough for all tastes and needs but if you do have a special diet make sure they know.